utshomax/postman-docs/src/pages/docs/postman-flows/reference/debugging.md

 <img src="https://assets.postman.com/postman-labs-docs/concepts/output-debugging.gif" alt="Output debugging" fetchpriority="low" loading="lazy" />

-### The console
+### The Console

-Every request and response is sent to the console, which keeps a history of events that happened in a Flow.
-If something specific needs to be output to the console, use the **Log** block to send the information there.
+Every request and response is sent to the Postman Console, which keeps a history of events that happened in a Flow.
+If something specific needs to be output to the Console, use the **Log** block to send the information there.
 This can be especially useful when using loops because an **Output** block would show only the last item passed through it once the Flow finished running.

 <img src="https://assets.postman.com/postman-labs-docs/concepts/console-logging.gif" alt="Console logging" fetchpriority="low" loading="lazy" />

 ### General tips

-* If a request is failing, make sure the environment is set, check the console to inspect the request, and make sure all of the variables are set.
+* If a request is failing, make sure the environment is set, check the Console to inspect the request, and make sure all of the variables are set.
 * Put either **Output** blocks or **Log** blocks at every place the information Flows when things aren't working as expected.
 * Test only one possible cause at a time to isolate the issue to a single block.